© National Portrait Gallery, London and the National Media Museum (part of the Science Museum Group, London)

 5 in. x 6 in.
 (126 mm x 152 mm)

-Purchased jointly with the National Media Museum, Bradford, through the Art Fund and the National Heritage Memorial Fund, 2002
+Purchased jointly with the National Science and Media Museum, Bradford, with help from the Art Fund and the National Heritage Memorial Fund, 2002

 Click on the links below to find out more: